Working hard in the background...

 Welcome Bonus

-Earn up to $1,000 in value, including up to 85,000 TD Rewards Points and no annual fee for the first year.
+Earn up to $1,400 in value†, including up to 165,000 TD Rewards Points, receive an annual fee rebate for the first year† and additional travel benefits.
 Conditions Apply.

 Rewards Breakdown